n8n vs Microsoft Power Automate: which is better if we need non-Microsoft integrations and lots of custom API calls?

 Comparison Snapshot:

-How would we implement n8n if we’re currently on Microsoft Power Automate?
+How would we implement n8n if we’re currently using Power Automate?

 Expanded Explanation: